Single vs. Multi-Collagen: Which is Best for Youthful Skin?

 - Healing

-- General resilience of skin strength
+- Promotes healing and resilience of skin

 Type III Collagen